HireAbo/awesome-interview-questions-5000-jobs/Social Work and Human Services/Counseling/Correctional Counselor.md

 Welcome to the Correctional Counselor Interview Preparation !
 This resource is designed to help you ace your Correctional Counselor interviews with confidence.

+Social work and human services encompass a broad field dedicated to supporting individuals, families, and communities in need.
+Within this realm, counseling plays a vital role in providing guidance and assistance to individuals facing various challenges.
+One specific counseling role is that of a correctional counselor.
+These professionals work within correctional institutions, such as prisons or juvenile detention centers, to help individuals navigate the complex issues associated with incarceration and rehabilitation.
+Correctional counselors provide mental health support, substance abuse counseling, and assist in developing rehabilitation plans to promote successful reintegration into society.
+Their work aims to address the underlying causes of criminal behavior, reduce recidivism rates, and promote positive change in individuals' lives.

 ## 🚀 Overview

 Whether you're a seasoned Correctional Counselor or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Correctional Counselor interviews to help you prepare and succeed.